ODA Fee Guide, Dental Costs Explained

 Cost of Emergency Dental Exam

-The cost of an Emergency Dental Exam depends on the amount of time spent assessing the dental emergency, ranging from a half unit to two units of time, with a unit of time being fifteen minutes.
-The codes relevant to complete examinations for new patients in the Ontario Dental Association’s Suggested Fee Guide appear as follows:
+The cost of an Emergency Dental Exam depends on the amount of time spent assessing the dental emergency, plus the cost of x-rays.
+A typical emergency dental exam could cost as low as $55 (with no x-rays required) or up to $325 (with 1 bitewing x-ray at $41, one periapical x-ray at $41, and a panoramic x-ray at $84).
+The dentist will customize the number of x-rays for your depending on your dental needs.
+Codes relevant to complete examinations for new patients in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Examination And Diagnosis, Limited Oral